The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Discussion

 As shown in \citep{Tetzlaff12_e1002596}, feedback decorrelation in recurrent networks becomes more (less) efficient with increasing (decreasing) strength of the \emph{effective} negative feedback.
-For networks of spiking neurons, the effective connection strength $w_{ij}$ (also termed DC susceptibility \citep{DeLaRocha07_802}) between two neurons $j$ and $i$ corresponds to the total number of extra spikes emitted by neuron $i$ in response to an additional input spike (perturbation) generated by neuron $j$.
-Assuming that the effect of a single additional input spike is small, the effective connectivity can be obtained by linear-response theory.
-Note that the effective weights $w_{ij}$ depend on the working point, i.e., the average firing rates of all pre- and postsynaptic neurons (mathematically, $w_{ij}$ is given by the derivative of the stationary response firing rate $r_i=\mrmsub{\phi}{i}(r_1,\ldots,r_j,\ldots,r_N)$ with respect to the input firing rate $r_j$, evaluated at the working point; for details, see \citep{Tetzlaff12_e1002596}).
-Neurons firing at very low or very high rates are typically less sensitive to input fluctuations than neurons firing at intermediate rates (due to the shape of the response function $\mrmsub{\phi}{i}(r_1,\ldots,r_N)$).
+For networks of spiking neurons, the effective connection strength $w_{ij}$ between two neurons $j$ and $i$ corresponds to the total number of extra spikes emitted by neuron $i$ in response to an additional input spike generated by neuron $j$ (see, e.g., \citep{London10_123}).
+Assuming that the effect of a single additional input spike is small, the effective connectivity can be obtained by linear-response theory \citep{DeLaRocha07_802}.
+Note that the effective weights $w_{ij}$ depend on the working point, i.e., the average firing rates of all pre- and postsynaptic neurons (mathematically, $w_{ij}$ is given by the derivative of the stationary response firing rate $r_i=\sub{\phi}{i}(r_1,\ldots,r_j,\ldots,r_N)$ of neuron $i$ with respect to the input firing rate $r_j$, evaluated at the working point; for details, see \citep{Tetzlaff12_e1002596}).
+Neurons firing at very low or very high rates are typically less sensitive to input fluctuations than neurons firing at intermediate rates (due to the shape of the response function $\sub{\phi}{i}(r_1,\ldots,r_N)$).
 Their dynamical range is reduced.
-In consequence, they can hardly mediate the feedback in a recurrent network.
+In consequence, they hardly mediate feedback in a recurrent network.
 In heterogeneous networks with broad distributions of firing rates, the number of these insensitive neurons is increased.
-Hence, the effective feedback is weakened.
-In \prettyref{app:linear}, we mimic the effect of heterogeneity by decreasing the effective weights in a linear rate model.
-The resulting dependence of input and output correlations on the level of heterogeneity qualitatively resembles those results we obtained for the nonlinear spiking network emulated on the neuromorphic system.
-A direct quantitative comparison between both models requires an explicit mapping of the synaptic weights in the LIF-neuron network to the effective weights of the linear model in the presence of distributed firing rates.
+Hence, the effective feedback is weakened (see \prettyref{app:weff}).
+We can qualitatively reproduce this effect of heterogeneity on correlations in recurrent networks (\fb{} case) by means of a simplified linear rate model where increasing heterogeneity is described as a decrease in the effective-weight amplitudes (see \prettyref{app:linear}).
+A more quantitative analysis requires an explicit mapping of the synaptic weights in the LIF-neuron network to the effective weights of the linear model (as in, e.g., \citep{Grytskyy13_131}) in the presence of distributed firing rates.
 We commit this task to future studies.
-Note that the rate dependence of the effective weights and the resulting effects of heterogeneity are consistent with our observation that LIF-neuron pairs with very low firing rates exhibit spike-train correlations close to zero, whereas pairs with high firing rates are positively correlated.
-Pairs with at least one neuron firing at an intermediate rate (the second neuron can fire at a higher rate) exhibit negative spike-train correlations (see \prettyref{app:corrmatrix}).
+Note that the rate dependence of the effective weights and the resulting effects on correlations are consistent with our observation that neuron pairs with very low firing rates exhibit spike-train correlations close to zero, whereas pairs with high firing rates are positively correlated (see \prettyref{app:corrmatrix}).
+Pairs with one neuron firing at an intermediate rate often exhibit negative spike-train correlations.
 As shown in \citep{Renart10_587,Tetzlaff12_e1002596}, these negative spike-train correlations are essential for compensating the positive contribution of shared inputs to the total input correlation (at least in purely inhibitory networks).
 Narrowing the firing rate distribution (e.g., by calibration of hardware neurons) increases the number of neurons contributing to the negative feedback, which, in turn, leads to more neuron pairs with negative spike-train correlations and, therefore, to smaller overall correlations.